Robert L. Bertini, Ph.D., P.E.

 He was the founding director of the Portland State University Intelligent Transportation Systems Laboratory and of the Oregon Transportation Research and Education Consortium (OTREC), a statewide, university transportation center focused on sustainable transportation solutions.
 He also served in the Obama Administration as Deputy Administrator of the Research and Innovative Technology Administration (RITA) at the U.S. Department of Transportation where he also led the Intelligent Transportation Systems Joint Program Office and chaired the Department’s Innovation Council.
 He was also on the faculty of Civil and Environmental Engineering at his alma mater, California Polytechnic State University, San Luis Obispo, where he developed the Transportation Engineering Student Project Area (TESPA) and co-led the award winning Institute of Transportation Engineers student chapter.

 He earned his B.S. in Civil Engineering from California Polytechnic State University San Luis Obispo, an M.S. in Civil Engineering from San Jose State University, and a Ph.D. in Civil Engineering from the University of California at Berkeley.
-Dr. Bertini is a licensed professional engineer in the states of California and Oregon.
+Dr. Bertini is a licensed professional engineer in the states of Florida, California and Oregon.
 He has been recognized as a Fellow by the American Society of Civil Engineers (ASCE) as a Fellow by the Institute of Transportation Engineers (ITE) and as a Senior Member by IEEE.